VISIT THE HOMESCHOOL PLANNING RESOURCE PAGE FOR MORE ABOUT PLANNING YOUR CHARLOTTE MASON HOMESCHOOL.

 I purchase most of our books because we love books around here and enjoy reading them again.
-(Here’s a list my favorite sources to purchase books.)
-There are some books I don’t purchase such as reference books for nature study each week and literature read-alouds.
+But there are some books I don’t purchase such as reference books for nature study and literature read-alouds.
 (I just cannot keep enough literature books on hand!)
-After looking at the plans for the next couple of week, I request whatever books we don’t have on hand.
+After looking at the plans for the next couple of weeks, I request from library whatever books we don’t have on hand.

 Supervise lessons (3-4 hours per day)

-We usually complete our lessons between nine a.m. and one p.m.
-When the girls were younger, we completed most of our lessons together as a family.
+We usually complete our lessons between 9 a.m. and 1 p.m.
+When the girls were younger, we completed most of our lessons together as a family (and finished before lunch).
 Now, we have about an hour of family lessons and then they split apart to work on their individual lessons.
-I help her as needed and still read many of my younger daughter’s lessons to her.
-If you would like to see what a day in our homeschool looks like, you can read about it in my guest post at Joy in the Journey.

-Life skills includes chores, meal preparation, tidying the house, getting ready for bed, grocery shopping, and anything else that comes up during the day.
-This is not done all at once, but spread throughout the day.
-I am not always directly involved, but am at least aware of their progress.
+Life skills include chores, meal preparation, tidying the house, getting ready for bed, grocery shopping, and anything else that comes up during the day.
+This is not done all at once but spread throughout the day.
+I am not always directly involved but am at least aware of their progress.
 I list these activities here because they are part of my children’s education, which is so much more than just academics.

 Field trips and errands

 I try to stay home at least two days each week.
 The weeks we manage to stay home three days are glorious!
 The other days we run errands or get together with friends.
-These activities can include joining our nature study co-op for a nature walk or park day, getting groceries, going to appointments, going on a field trip, or visiting friends.
+These activities can include a nature walk or park day, getting groceries, going to appointments, going on a field trip, or visiting friends.